wundercorp/agent-midi/README.md

-# Agent MIDI - Virtual Keyboard
+# Agent MIDI - Virtual Agentic Keyboard

 Agent MIDI is a native Swift programmable MIDI deck for macOS.
 It runs as an independent virtual MIDI keyboard and can also be embedded inside a SwiftUI IDE.